chili-chips-ba/openCologne/README.md

 **Play 4** - Port to GateMate a couple of advanced ULX3S examples.
 Now without restrictions related to support of PCB development, we are choosing these examples for their purely FPGA value.
 We may also modify them, write mutations and variants, looking to find a better fit for GateMate internal architecture, or letting our creativity a free hand to play and experiment.

 **Play 5** - Adapt [TetriSaraj](https://github.com/chili-chips-ba/openXC7-TetriSaraj) HW/SW project to GateMate.
 This is a serious SOC.
-On the hardware side, it includes a RISC-V microkontroller, Instruction, and Data RAM, Frame Buffer with Video Subsystem, and high-speed I/O for VGA.
-On the software side, it’s a bare-metal, "free-standing" C that implements the logic of a Tetrisoid gate.
+Its hardware includes a RISC-V microkontroller, Instruction, and Data RAM, Frame Buffer with Video Subsystem, and high-speed I/O for VGA.
+On the software side, this is a bare-metal, "free-standing" C that implements the logic of a Tetrisoid gate.

-**Play 6** - Design and manufacture ULX5M board.
+**Play 6** - Design and manufacture the ULX5M board.

 ## *Level III - Candy Cane*

 **Play 7** - Develop an advanced example for CologneChip SerDes and its high-speed PLL.

-**Play 8** - Stress test the FPGA device and tools, such as to assess silicon Fmax and realistic utilization, injecting routing congestion and pushing the clock distribution network to its limits.
+**Play 8** - Stress-test the FPGA device and tools, such as to assess silicon Fmax and realistic utilization, injecting routing congestion and pushing the clock distribution network to its limits.

 **Play 9** - Port the barebones of [BetrustedSOC](https://github.com/betrusted-io/betrusted-soc) to GateMate, namely its VexRiscv CPU and UART.

 This is a stepping stone for our next CologneChip project, perhaps using one of their yet to be released 40K or 80K devices.

-For background, BetrustedSOC is currently hosted in a Spartan7 XC7S50 (50K LUT6 device), with 80% utilization (as of October 2022), implemented using proprietary Vivado 2019.2 toolchain, and also enjoying a 5K LUT4 Lattice UP5 FPGA on the side, for housekeeping tasks.
-The full BetrustedSOC would indeed be a very fun thing to eventually put into GateMate!
+For background, BetrustedSOC is currently hosted in a Spartan7 XC7S50 (50K LUT6 device), with 80% utilization (as of October 2022), implemented using proprietary Vivado 2019.2 toolchain, also enjoying a 5K LUT4 Lattice UP5 FPGA on the side for housekeeping tasks.
+The full BetrustedSOC would indeed be fun to eventually port to GateMate!

 ## Project Completion Matrix

-[x] Level I, Play 1 - DONE, includes bonus examples
+**[x] Level I, Play 1 - DONE**, includes bonus examples

-[x] Level I, Play 2 - DONE, includes bonus examples
+**[x] Level I, Play 2 - DONE**, includes bonus examples

 [ ] Level I, Play 3 - WIP

 ---
-[x] Level II, Play 4 - DONE, includes bonus examples
+**[x] Level II, Play 4 - DONE**, includes bonus examples

-[x] Level II, Play 5 - DONE, includes bonus audio player for any soundtrack, in addition to the original video-only game
+**[x] Level II, Play 5 - DONE**, includes bonus audio player for any soundtrack, in addition to the original video game

 [ ] Level II, Play 6